Kernel Machines for Current Status Data: Introduction

-We present a support vector machine framework for current status data.
-We propose a learning method, denoted by CSD-SVM, for estimation of the failure time expectation.
-We investigate the theoretical properties of the CSD-SVM, and in particular, prove consistency for a large family of probability measures.
-In order to estimate the conditional expectation we use a modified version of the quadratic loss.
-Using the methodology of \citet{van_der_laan_locally_1998}, we construct a data dependent version of the quadratic loss.
-Since the failure time $T$ is not observed, our data dependent loss function is based on the censoring time $C$ and on the current status indicator.
-Finally, in order to obtain a CSD-SVM decision function for current status data, we minimize a regularized version of the empirical risk with respect to this data-dependent loss.

 There are several approaches for analyzing current status data.
-Traditional methods include parametric models where the underlying distribution of the survival time is assumed to be known (such as Weibull, Gamma, and other distributions with non-negative support).
-Other approaches include semiparametric models, such as the Cox proportional hazard model, and the accelerated failure time (AFT) model \citep[see, for example, ][]{klein_survival_2013}.
-In the Cox model, the hazard function is assumed to be proportional to the exponent of a linear combination of the covariates.
-In the AFT model, the log of the failure time is assumed to be a linear function of the covariates.
-Several works including \citet{diamond_proportional_1986}, \citet{jewell_current_2002} and others have suggested the Cox proportinal hazard model for current status data, where the Cox model can be represented as a generalized linear model with a log-log link function.
-Other works including \citet{tian_accelerated_2006} discussed the use of the AFT model for current status data and suggested different algorithms for estimating the model parameters.
+Traditional methods include parametric models where the underlying distribution of the survival time is assumed to be known, such as Weibull, Gamma, and other distributions with non-negative support.
+Other approaches include semiparametric models, such as the Cox proportional hazards model, and the accelerated failure time (AFT) model \citep[see, for example, ][]{klein_survival_1997}.
+Several works including \citet{diamond_proportional_1986}, \citet{shiboski_statistical_1992}, \citet{jewell_current_2002} and others, have suggested the Cox proportional hazard model for current status data, where the Cox model can be represented as a generalized linear model with a log-log link function.
+Other works, including \citet{tian_accelerated_2006}, discussed the use of the AFT model for current status data and suggested different algorithms for estimating the model parameters.
+Additional semiparametric regression models for current status data include proportional odds \citep{rossini_semiparametric_1996}, additive hazards \citep{lin_additive_1998}, additive transformations \citep{cheng_semiparametric_2011}, linear transformations \citep{sun_semiparametric_2005}, and linear regression \citep{shen_linear_2000}.
 Needless to say that both parametric and semiparametric models demand stringent assumptions on the distribution of interest which can be restrictive.
 For this reason, additional estimation methods are needed.